niloc132/webbit-gwt/README.md

     	}

-Note that this is not the only way to keep several clients in communication with each other, just one possible implementation, made deliberatly simple for the sake of an example.
+Note that this is not the only way to keep several clients in communication with each other, just one possible implementation, made deliberately simple for the sake of an example.
 For a larger solution, some kind of message queue could be used to send out messages to the proper recipients.

+### JSR-356
+For the `javax.websocket` api, we have two basic options, as documented at http://docs.oracle.com/javaee/7/tutorial/doc/websocket.htm.
+The simplest way to do this is usually the [annotated approach](http://docs.oracle.com/javaee/7/tutorial/doc/websocket004.htm#BABFEBGA), by which the endpoint class must be decorated with `@ServerEndpoint()` to indicate the url it should be used to respond to.
+The other annotations are already present in the `RpcEndpoint` class (the superclass of `AbstractServerImpl`).

+    @ServerEndpoint("/chat")
+    public class ChatServerImpl extends AbstractServerImpl<ChatServer, ChatClient> implements ChatServer {
+    	//...

+Check out the [javaee-websocket-gwt-rpc-sample](javaee-websocket-gwt-rpc-sample/) project for a working, runnable example of the above code.

+### Webbit
+In the server must create an instance implementing its own interface, though it must also establish the rest of the server.
+In this example, we have a `main()` method that starts the app and host both an http server as well as a websocket server:

+    	public static void main(String[] args) throws IOException {
+    		//start a webserver on port 9876...
+    		WebServer webServer = WebServers.createWebServer(9876)
+    		//...with some local resources (see webbit docs for details)...
+    		.add(new EmbeddedResourceHandler("static"))
+    		//...and a url that can be connected to via websockets .add("/chat", new GwtWebService<ChatServer,ChatClient>(new ChatServerImpl(), ChatClient.class))
+    		.start();

+    		System.out.println("Chat room running on: " + webServer.getUri());
+    	}

+The `GwtWebServer` instance is the websocket wiring - the `ChatServerImpl` is an implementation of the `ChatServer` interface.
+As above, there is a `AbstractServerImpl` class to provide some of the basics in a server implementation, looking after the currently active connection in the thread, and providing default no-op implementations to make getting started easier.

-Check out the [webbit-gwt-sample](webbit-gwt-sample/) project for a working, runnable example of the above code.
+Check out the [webbit-gwt-rpc-sample](webbit-gwt-rpc-sample/) project for a working, runnable example of the above code.